Jumpedia/Jumpedia/README.md

 - `[sort]`: The sort, using [this]() syntax, to apply to all tasks of the specified list.
 By default sort by the static attribute `name`.
 - `[yield]`: The yield, using [this]() syntax, to apply to all tasks of the specified list.
 By default the static attribute `name`, all attributes used in the `[filter]` and `[sort]` and all user attributes are yielded.
 - `[given]`: Whether to only show the tasks a user has been given or to only show the tasks a user is missing.
 By default true (show only the given tasks).
-- `[user]`: The user of whom to grab the tasks and their user attribute values from.
+- `[user]`: The user of whom to get the tasks and their user attribute values from.
 By default the interacting user.
 - `[list]`: The name of the list from where the tasks should be taken from.
 By default the interacting user's selected list, if the user has it set, otherwise the community's default selected list.

 Show all static, task and user attribute values of all tasks in the specified list the specified user has been given, with the possibility to set a filter, sort and yield.